We continue to restrict hospital visiting to protect patients, staff and the community from Covid-19 infection.

-Visiting will continue in the following specific circumstances:
+With prior arrangement, strict visiting will continue in the following specific circumstances:

 - Patients who are at the end of their life – up to 2 visitors

 If the above circumstances apply, each individual area will advise on arrangements for booking your visit.
+You must wear a face-covering during your visit unless you have a documented medical exemption.

 Where possible please call wards after 2pm when the doctors’ rounds are complete and nursing/therapy staff will be in better position to update you and make any necessary arrangements.